 Students who have completed UW courses taught in their high school will be considered for admission to UW institutions on the basis of the same criteria as other high school students.

 Students are limited to taking a maximum of 12 credits per semester.

 The student application and registration process is facilitated by the CCIHS coordinator in conjunction with the high school.
 Applications are collected in batches from each high school in the spring of the year for the following academic year.
 An application does not obligate a student to take a course; it does allow a network account to be set up in preparation for registration.

-The CCIHS coordinator then makes a visit at the start of a course to register students.
+The CCIHS coordinator then makes a visit at the start of each course to register students.
 The CCIHS coordinator will share important information about being a UW-Green Bay student and will also distribute folders with information to keep as a reference.
 Students will sign registration forms at this visit and then be officially enrolled as UW-Green Bay students.
 Signing a registration form also means that students must follow UW-Green Bay policies.

 When registration is final, an invoice for tuition and fees owed will be sent by the UW-Green Bay Student Billing Office to the appropriate school official.

 It is important for students to be aware that they are applying for and enrolling in a college class, and the expectations of the class will reflect this.
 The grade earned will become part of the student’s permanent college record.